jpg/db-dump-rake-task/README.md

 What is this?
 -------------

-This is a simple rake task that dumps your entire database to a .sql file for your Rails environment.
+This is a rake task that dumps your entire database to a .sql file for your Rails environment.

 Installation
 ------------